 The relaxed coastal lifestyle of The Cape is increasingly rare in southern Australia these days, yet the beautiful Bunurong Coastal Drive is 5 minutes away and the towns of Inverloch and Wonthaggi, which feature all the necessary shops and services, are only 10 minutes away.

 The Cape’s design process will guarantee a beautiful, passive solar, comfortable home with super low running costs, so don’t miss your chance to join Victoria’s most sustainable community.

-A small number of titled lots in Stage 1 and 2 remain - get in quick!
+Stage 1 lots are all sold out but a small number of titled lots in 2 remain - get in quick!